Rainie Yang: 2006–2008: Career advancements and acting projects

+2009–2013: Albums and touring

 In 2009, Yang starred in To Get Her with Jiro Wang of Fahrenheit and George Hu.
 Then she filmed The Child's Eye in Thailand, a horror flick directed by the Pang Brothers with Elanne Kong, and also Taiwanese drama Hi My Sweetheart with Show Lo.
 After promoting Hi My Sweetheart, Yang released her fifth album, Rainie & Love...?, on the New Year's Day of 2010.
 Due to the success of Devil Beside You and Miss No Good overseas, Yang entered J-pop industry in 2010 by releasing a Japanese version of her hit "Intuition" as her first Japanese-language single.

 Yang released her first compilation album, Whimsical World Collection, on 23 April 2010.
 It consists of 3 new tracks, 35 previously released tracks and 15 music videos from her previous five studio albums.
 On 22 October 2010, she won Best Actress at the 45th Golden Bell Awards, for her role as Chen Baozhu in Hi My Sweetheart.

 In 2011, Yang released her sixth studio album Longing for..., which features the song "We Are All Silly", an interlude of Love You.
 In 2012, Yang starred in the romantic short film, Heartbeat Love, with Show Lo.
 On 17 August 2012, she released her seventh studio album Wishing for Happiness.
 Her second concert tour, Love Voyage, embarked on 14 December.
 On 23 August 2013, Yang released her eighth studio album Angel Wings.

+2014–2019: Traces of Time in Love and Delete Reset Grow

 In 2014, Yang signed to EMI Taiwan, a revived label that is now a subsidiary of Universal Music Taiwan.
 Her ninth studio album, A Tale of Two Rainie, was released on 12 December 2014.
 In the same year, she starred in the Chinese drama series Love at Second Sight.

 On 30 September 2016, her tenth studio album Traces of Time in Love was released.
 It was nominated for three awards at the 28th Golden Melody Awards, including Song of the Year, Best Lyricist, and Best Single Producer for the title track "Traces of Time in Love".
 Yang thus joined the list of having been nominated for all three prestigious entertainment awards in Taiwan, namely the Golden Bell Awards (television), the Golden Horse Awards (film) and the Golden Melody Awards (music).
 In the same year, Yang starred in the Taiwanese television series Life Plan A and B.

-On 9 October 2016, Rainie Yang attended the new album autograph session and has voiced that she support the LGBT homosexual marriage equal rights legalization when the Lee Tien-chu has sponsored his anti-gay expression.
-Yang was annoyance said that homosexuality is not guilty and love is inherently gender of neutral, she also frankly said that she would like to continue play the gay acting roles in the future, it's the honor to have the opportunity for interpretation.
+On 9 October 2016, Rainie Yang attended the new album autograph session and has voiced that she supports the LGBTQIA+ community and legalization of homosexual marriage equal rights when the Lee Tien-chu has sponsored his anti-gay expression.
+Yang was annoyed and said that homosexuality is not a crime and love is inherently gender neutral.
+She also said that she would like to continue play LGBTQIA+ acting roles in the future, and that it is an honor to have the opportunity for interpretation.
 On 27 November 2019, Yang released her eleventh studio album Delete Reset Grow.